QwenLM/qwenlm.github.io/content/blog/qwen3-coder/index.md

 Now enjoy your vibe coding with Qwen-Code and Qwen, by simply typing: qwen!

 ### Claude Code
 In addition to Qwen Code, you can now use Qwen3‑Coder with Claude Code.
-Simply request an API key on [dashscope](https://dashscope.aliyun.com/) platform and install Claude Code to start coding.
+Simply request an API key on [Alibaba Cloud Model Studio](https://modelstudio.console.alibabacloud.com/) platform and install Claude Code to start coding.

 ```
 npm install -g @anthropic-ai/claude-code